palewire/go-big-with-github-actions/docs/what-is-yaml.md

 # Introducing YAML

-Our focus in this class will be how to configure GitHub Actions to run your code, not how to write the code itself.
+Our focus in this class will be configuring GitHub Actions to run your code, not how to write the code itself.

-So we won't be covering how to use Python or JavaScript or another programming language to develop the contents of an automation tailored to a specific goal.
-Instead we will show you broad patterns you can use to automate tasks within Actions, which you can adapt to fit the scripts you write in the programming language of your choice.
+So, we won’t be covering how to use Python, JavaScript or another programming language to develop an automation tailored to a specific goal.
+Instead, we will show you broad patterns you can use to automate tasks within Actions, which you can adapt to fit the scripts you write in the programming language of your choice.

-However, to work with Actions you need to know one crucial tool that may be new to you.
-That's the YAML programming language.
+However, to work with Actions, you need to know one crucial tool that may be new to you: the YAML programming language.

-[YAML](https://en.wikipedia.org/wiki/YAML) is a data structuring system that was designed to store information in way that is easy for people to read and write.
+[YAML](https://en.wikipedia.org/wiki/YAML) is a data structuring system designed to store information in a way that is easy for people to read and write.
 It stands for "YAML Ain't Markup Language" because it does not wrap data in tags like HTML or XML, a technique known as markup.

 Programmers often choose YAML for configuration files and lightweight data storage.
 Here is a simple example of how it stores different types of data: